Yingjie4Science/SDGs_Corporations/README.md

-# How corporations are delivering actions towards the SDGs
+# Global Business Giants’ Commitment to SDGs

-All codes and data that support this study will be updated upon publication.
+The codes and data for supporting this study.